We root ourselves in radical care

 -

-I enjoy learning about communities, their history, heritage and passions and I try to make those who I serve feel heard.
-I like putting in maps and graphs communities’ stories, because I believe images can go a long way and fill those blanks words don’t.
+Alvaro enjoys learning about communities, their history, heritage and passions and he tries to make those he serve feel heard.
+He likes putting in maps and graphs communities’ stories, because he believes images can go a long way and fill those blanks words don’t.

 -